tuhuynh27/jiny/docs/src/guide/education.md

 ::::

-This server can be packaged and launched with java -jar hello-world.jar, no further configuration required.
+This server can be packaged and launched with `java -jar hello-world.jar`, no further configuration required.
 This lets you focus your classes on core principles rather than specifics for setting up an application server (and understand its complex "Enterprise" architecture).

 ## Simple and unopinionated